xStarbound/xStarbound/doc/lua/actormovementcontroller.md

 > **Only available on xStarbound v4.1.1+ and OpenStarbound v0.1.15+.
 On stock Starbound and StarExtensions, this callback is only available to non-actor movement controllers.**

-Returns a table containing the movement parameters for the movement controller.
+Returns a table containing the current movement parameters for the movement controller.

 ---